Kimserey/BlogArchive/20160712_manage_mutable_state_actors_mailboxprocessor.md

 I have a dataframe shared accross my whole application.
 The dataframe is constructed at bootup of the server which makes the application not scalable as to reconstruct the dataframe, a reboot is needed.
-The solution would be to provide a way to mutate the dataframe any time I needed to.
+The solution would be to provide a way to mutate the dataframe any time I need to.
 But mutable state involves concurrency issues and that's where the `MailboxProcesser` comes to the rescue.

 __This is what the `MailboxProcesser` gives a thread safe way to perform operations on a shared object.__